parflow/parflow/README-CMAKE.md

 run on the login node for problem setup.

 The CMake variables PARFLOW_ENABLE_SIMULATOR and PARFLOW_ENABLE_TOOLS
 control which component is configured.
-By default both are true.
+By default both are `TRUE`.
 To build separately use two build directories and run cmake in each to build the simulator and tools components separately.
 By specifying different compilers and options for each, one can target different